 Originally published by Amanda Sheppard.
-Last updated by Jen Paolini.
+Last updated by Ngai Yeung.

-With the winter weather finally at bay, it’s time to head for the hills, the high seas, and everywhere in between.
+While the weather is still holding up and the kids are just about to return to school, it’s time to head for the hills, the high seas, and everywhere in-between.
 Hong Kong has a reputation for being a dense, concrete jungle, but you may be surprised to learn that three-quarters of the city is green!
 That means there’s plenty of fun to be had outdoors for your little ones, so what are you waiting for?
-Get out there and try some of these fun outdoor activities.
+Get out there and try some of these fun outdoor activities in Hong Kong.

 Water babies, rejoice!
 If your little one is ready to take their paddling to the next level, opt for one of the city’s youth sailing courses to get them prepped to sail the high seas.